-The great thing about fillers is we can be very precise in their placement and amount that is injected.
-If the goal is to smooth out the surface of the lips, we use a thinner filler and the result is like lip gloss in a syringe.
+The great thing about fillers is that we can be very precise in their placement, and the amount that is injected.
+If the goal is to smooth out the surface of the lips, we use a filler that is thinner and the result is like lip gloss in a syringe.
 If we want to give more roundness or size to the lip, we use a more structural filler.
-Often we use a combination of the two and treatments are done in stages to achieve the final result.
+Often, we use a combination of the two, and treatments are done in stages to achieve the final result.

 Hyaluronic acid fillers are the safest types of fillers to use in the lips.
 These fillers are sugar molecules that are naturally occurring in the body so no skin testing is needed.
 They are reversible with a simple enzyme that dissolves it should it be necessary.
 And they are broken down naturally in the body.
 Fillers in the lips generally last 6-9 months and we advise coming in for a touch up when you first start noticing your lips returning to normal.
 At that time, we touch up whatever needs it and address any new areas that may have cropped up.
 Our goal is to keep you looking as natural and refreshed as possible.
 Returning for touch up treatments keeps your lips looking youthful and smooth and there should be no distortion at all.